enkidevs/curriculum/CSS/Drawing/declaring-linear-gradients-using-the-background-property.md

 * Transitions the gradient from red to white, starting from right to left.
 * Transitions the gradient from red to white, starting from left to right.
 * Transitions the gradient from white to red, starting from right to left.
-* Transitions the gradient from red to white, starting from left to right.
+* Transitions the gradient from white to red, starting from left to right.